AlexandriteSoftware/BB5/BB5.Docs/Components/InputText.md

 | `Value`           | `string`                | The initial value.                                    |
 | `ValueChanged`    | `EventCallback<string>` | Raised when value is updated on input.                |

-Unmatched parameters will be added as HTML tag attributes.
+Unmatched parameters will be added as HTML attributes.

 ## See also